GabrieleBuontempo/gabrielebuontempo.github.io/_pages/about.md

 <br>

-I am Gabriele Buontempo, a PhD student in Economics at [LMU Munich](https://www.econ.lmu.de/en/).
+I am Gabriele Buontempo, a PhD student in Economics at <a href="https://www.econ.lmu.de/en/" target="_blank" rel="noopener noreferrer">LMU Munich</a>.

 My research interests are in macroeconomic theory and empirics.
 In particular, I study how the distribution of beliefs and expectations affects business cycles, inflation dynamics, and the transmission of monetary and fiscal policy.